<

 a

-very secular career, Nicholas's own son
+very worldly and warlike career, Nicholas's own son

-Nicholas (included in the Bedford
+(Nicholas, included in the Bedford

 County tithes mentioned above) founded a Baptist church in

-The Indian troubles described
+The Indian troubles

-It certainly put a great fright
+in their letters certainly put a great fright

-into The Scots-Irish settlers up at Tinkling Spring, where a general
+into the Scots Irish settlers up at Tinkling Spring, where a general

 exodus was